OpenRA/OpenRA/README.md

 ## Support

-* Sponsor a mirror server if you have some bandwidth to spare (ask in IRC).
+* Sponsor a [mirror server](https://github.com/OpenRA/OpenRAWeb/tree/master/content/packages) if you have some bandwidth to spare.
 * You can immediately set up a [Dedicated](https://github.com/OpenRA/OpenRA/wiki/Dedicated) Game Server.
 * Fund development by creating [Bounties](https://www.bountysource.com/trackers/36085-openra) on specific tasks.